Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Problem Formulation

 \subsection{Self-supervised Pretraining}

-Pretraining aims to learn better scene representations from screenplays which are more accessible than movie videos (e.g.,~fewer copyright issues and less computational overhead) in the hope that this knowledge will transfer to the video-based network via our consistency losses.
+We further pretrain the auxiliary network on more \textit{textual} data, which is easier to acquire than videos (e.g.,~fewer copyright issues and less computational overhead), in order to learn better scene representations.
+We hypothesize that this knowledge can then be transferred to our main network via the consistency losses in the joint training regime (Equations~\ref{eq:prediction_consistency} and~\ref{eq:standard_contrastive}).

 Pretraining takes place on Scriptbase \cite{gorinski-lapata-2015-movie}, a dataset which consists of $\sim$1,100 full-length screenplays (approx. 140K~scenes).
-We adapt, a self-supervised task, namely Contrastive Predictive Coding (CPC; \cite{oord2018representation}) to our setting: given a (contextualized) scene representation, we learn to predict a future representation in the movie.
+We adapt a self-supervised task, namely Contrastive Predictive Coding (CPC; \cite{oord2018representation}), to our setting: given a (contextualized) scene representation, we learn to predict a future representation in the screenplay.
 We consider a context window of several future scenes, rather than just one.
-This is an attempt to account for non-linearities in the movie, which can occur because of unrelated intervening events and subplots.
-Given the representation of an anchor scene $g_i$, a positive future representation $c_i^{+}$ and a set of negative examples $\{c_{i1}^{-}, \dots, c_{i(N-1)}^{-}\}$, we compute the InfoNCE \cite{oord2018representation} loss:
+This is an attempt to account for non-linearities in the screenplay, which can occur because of unrelated intervening events and subplots.
+Given the representation of an anchor scene $g_i$, a positive future representation $c_i^{+}$ and a set of negative examples $\{c_{i1}^{-}, \dots, c_{i(N-1)}^{-}\}$, we compute the InfoNCE \cite{oord2018representation} loss as:

 We obtain scene representations~$g_i$ based on $s_i$ provided by the one-layer GCN.
-Starting from the current scene, we perform a random walk of~$k$ steps and compute~$g_i$ from the retrieved path~$p_i$ in the graph via mean pooling (more details can be found in the Appendix).
+Starting from the current scene, we perform a random walk of~$k$ steps and compute~$g_i$ from the retrieved path~$p_i$ in the graph via mean pooling (more details can be found in the Appendix, Section 1.2).